ankitdevlopersource/Spark-Khoj---AI-Powered-Sports-Talent-Identification-Platform/README.md

 ## Project Summary

-Spark Khoj is a full-stack MERN (MongoDB, Express, React, Node.js) web application designed to identify, nurture, and connect sports talent.
+Spark Khoj designed to identify, nurture, and connect sports talent.
 It provides a platform where athletes can submit performance videos for AI-powered analysis, build their profiles, and gain visibility.
 The application fosters a competitive ecosystem with dynamic leaderboards and facilitates connections with coaches and sponsors through an integrated messaging system.

 ---